KhronosGroup/glTF/extensions/MultiVendor/EXT_quantized_attributes/README.md

 The new `decodeMatrix` property introduced by this extension belongs to the accessor of the respective attribute.

-As already discussed [earlier in this document](choosing-a-range-for-normalization), the range chosen for normalization and de-normalization of vertex positions, for example, must not be identical with their bounding box.
+As already discussed in section [Choosing a Range for Normalization](#choosing-a-range-for-normalization), the range chosen for normalization and de-normalization of vertex positions, for example, must not be identical with their bounding box.
 To obtain information such as bounding boxes, glTF accessors already contain the optional `min` and `max` values.
 However, this values might not have been provided, and even if they are provided, they apply to the encoded, compressed data.
 One could obtain original values by multiplying the decode matrix with given `min` and `max` values, but it might desirable to save the overhead of matrix multiplication.